 The safety of the SUNY Old Westbury community during an emergency is predicated on advance planning, as well as building awareness about how the plans will be implemented.
 Students, faculty, staff and visitors will be better prepared in an emergency if they know how the University will respond, where they can find information, and what they should do.
 Key to that awareness is good communication.
-This site will be an essential tool for sharing plans and providing relevant information in case an emergency arises at the College or in the surrounding area.
-Please bookmark this site, as you will find messages to the College community with relevant information and direction in the event of an emergency.
+This site will be an essential tool for sharing plans and providing relevant information in case an emergency arises at the University or in the surrounding area.
+Please bookmark this site, as you will find messages to the Universitycommunity with relevant information and direction in the event of an emergency.

 If you are seeking on-line health-related resources, please visit the Student Health Services.